Meet our Teachers

 I first saw Lindy at the strawberry fair in 2012 and thought ‘I want to do that’.
 I then started to go and never stopped.
-I like all style of swing depending on my mood; Lindy of course but also blues and Balboa and now I’m also into Slow Bal.
+I have been to (too) many international workshops to understand what it takes to be a good swing dancer and as a teacher I want to be able to make you progress in your journey, sharing tips that I got along the way.
+I like all style of swing depending on my mood; Lindy of course but also Blues and Balboa and now I’m also into Slow Bal.

 I started swing dancing here in Cambridge in 2009, and I haven't stopped since.
 I've been to Herräng Dance Camp every year since 2011.
 I've taught Lindy Hop in Cambridge since 2013 as a lead, and since 2015 as a follow.
 Since 2016 I've been learning tap dance, because I've always been fascinated by rhythms.
 I am interested in the theory of leading and following, especially the Physics and musicality aspects and the relationship of the two roles.
 My dance mission is to bring the best out of every partner.
 My teaching mission is to keep Lindy Hop alive for the next generation.